 Advertiser & Editorial Disclosure: The Bulkhead Seat earns an affiliate commission for anyone approved through the links below.
 This compensation may impact how and where links appear on this site.
 We work to provide the best publicly available offers to our readers.
 We frequently update them, but this site does not include all available offers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed, or approved by any of these entities.

 The Waldorf Astoria New York is an iconic hotel with refined service that defined a bygone era on Park Avenue.
-It’s been closed since 2017 for extensive renovations and will reopen next year.
+It has been closed since 2017 for extensive renovations and will reopen next year.
 Today, Hilton has announced that reservations for stays in 2025 will go online on December 10th for spring 2025 stays.

 The meticulously crafted restoration effort has been led by renowned architects Skidmore, Owings, & Merrill as well as interior design from Pierre-Yves Rochon.
 The 375-room hotel will treat guests to a new era of luxury for New York City with a signature restaurant called Lex Yard (helmed by Chef Michael Anthony), the return of Peacock Alley known for its innovative cocktails and extravagant Sunday Brunch, 43,000 square feet of event space, and a 30,000-square-foot spa and fitness center that includes an outdoor terrace.